brendanartley/Contrails-Competition/README.md

 ### Improvements

 Use a different seed for each model regardless of the validation fold
-- Seed changes data loading and initial model weights
+- Seed changes data loading and initial model weights (which will result in more different models for the ensemble)
 - Ex.
 1st place solution for [Feedback Prize - Predicting Effective Arguments Competition](https://www.kaggle.com/competitions/feedback-prize-effectiveness/discussion/347536)

 Analyze model predictions
-- Missed the 0.5 pixel shift made TTA not work
+- Missed the 0.5 pixel shift that made TTA not work
 - [5th Place Solution](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming/discussion/430549), [0.5 Pixel Shift Explanation](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming/discussion/430479#2382723)

-More Creativity
+More Creativity, Trust your findings
 - Could have trained on each participant, or on soft labels [Discussionby @Ryches](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming/discussion/430471)
+- I found that bicubic worked best in CV, but did not stick with it..
-- The best tips are not always on the discussion forums!
+- The best tips are not always on the discussion forums

 Use checkpointing during training
 - Enables the usage of pausing and resuming training runs without wasting computation

 Team up with other Kagglers.
+- This is the best way to learn!

 ### Attempted